 As a frequent performer, educator, and presenter of cello and chamber music, Laura Gaynon has performed both modern and baroque cello in concert halls across the United States, Europe, Canada, and China.
 Based in the San Francisco Bay Area, Laura has performed with the American Bach Soloists, the Oregon Bach Festival Orchestra, San Francisco Chamber Orchestra, Opera Parallele, Magik*Magik Orchestra, the unconducted orchestra One Found Sound, and as a founding member of the baroque chamber ensemble MUSA.
 She is cellist of the Pacific Crest Chamber Players, a string quartet that forms the faculty of the Pacific Crest Music Festival.
 As a chamber musician, she frequently performs with pianist Allegra Chapman and violist Jessica Chang, and she has collaborated with Kim Kashkashian, Krista Bennion-Feeney, Geoff Nuttall, Bonnie Hampton, Paul Hersh, and Ian Swensen.
 Recent festival appearances include the American Bach Soloists Academy, Valley of the Moon Music Festival, Berwick Academy, Toronto Summer Music Festival, Taos School of Music, the St. Lawrence String Quartet Seminar, and the 2012 International Piatigorsky Cello Masterclasses at USC.

 Laura is cofounder and Co-artistic Director of Bard Music West, an annual music festival that explores the world of one 20th century or contemporary composer each year through music, dance, theater, film, and lectures.
-The third festival, The World of Grazyna Bacewicz, will take place on October 18 and 19, 2019 at the Noe Valley Ministry in San Francisco.
+The third festival, The World of Grazyna Bacewicz, took place on October 18 and 19, 2019 at the Noe Valley Ministry in San Francisco.
 It was described as "brilliant" and picked as one of the best classical performances in San Francisco by the San Francisco Chronicle, and received widespread critical acclaim.